Smallville (comics): Location

-The Death and Life of Superman (novel)

 In the novel The Death and Life of Superman (1993), Jonathan and Martha Kent drive to Smallville from the Great Bend, Kansas, airport which would put Smallville somewhere in central Kansas.

-The Kents

-The 1990s limited series The Kents places Smallville in eastern Kansas, within approximately one day's horse ride from Paola, Kansas, which is located in Miami County.

-Action Comics #822
+In the limited series The Kents (vol. 1) #11 (June 1998), places Smallville along the Arkansas River.

-In "Repo Man" Pt.
-1, Smallville is placed approximately 55 miles from Salina, Kansas, and in line with Junction City, giving it approximately the same location as Dorrance, Kansas.
+In Action Comics (vol. 1) #822 (February 2005) - "Repo Man Pt.
+1", Smallville is placed approximately 55 miles from Salina, Kansas, and in line with Junction City, giving it approximately the same location as Dorrance, Kansas.

-Smallville Season 11

-Smallville Season 11 is the comic book sequel to the Smallville television series.
-This version of Smallville has a ZIP Code of 67524, which is the real world ZIP Code for Chase, Kansas.
-Although this Smallville is described as being about two hundred miles west of Wichita and southwest of Dodge City (placing it around Liberal, Kansas), Chase is 73 miles northwest of Wichita.

 In other media

 Television

 The Cloverdale welcome sign, the "Home of Smallville".
 This Canadian town was one of the filming locations that portrayed Smallville in the popular TV series.